Updated: March 17, 2023

 Colorado Springs’ mild temps and ample sunshine make these year-round adventures the ideal way to play in the Pikes Peak region during the winter solstice.
 Learn to ice climb on frozen waterfalls, snowshoe state parks, howl with a wolf pack and watch masterful ice carvers create art, chisel by chisel.

 Winter is no match for these enclosed, heated Jeeps.
 Navigate the vibrant formations of Red Rock Park while learning the rich history of Fremont County.
-Chose form half- and full-day trips that include iconic stops like the Royal Gorge Bridge and Skyline Drive.
+Choose from half- and full-day trips that include iconic stops like the Royal Gorge Bridge and Skyline Drive.
 Well behaved pups are welcome.

 Explore the hidden gems of Pike National Forest inside a heated Polaris General side-by-side off-road vehicle.
 Capture some of the most scenic overlooks and take turns driving these backroads.
 Even your pup is welcome, and if you don’t have your own, enjoy the company of ambassador dog Fischer, who often accompanies when he can.
 The company also has fat bikes for rent that tackle the snow with ease.